ScaleWeather/eccodes/README.md

 [![Crates.io](https://img.shields.io/crates/v/eccodes)](https://crates.io/crates/eccodes)
 [![dependency status](https://deps.rs/crate/eccodes/0.0.2/status.svg)](https://deps.rs/crate/eccodes)

-**This crate is in very early development stage.** It is currently published to reserve the crate name.
-First usable release will likely be published in September 2021.

-**If you want to contribute or need make this library be released sooner check Github repository.** All submitted issues and pull requests are welcome.

-This crate will contain safe high-level bindings for ecCodes library.
+This crate contains safe high-level bindings for ecCodes library.
 Bindings can be considered safe mainly because all crate structures will take ownership of the data in memory before passing the raw pointer to ecCodes.
+Currently only reading of GRIB files is supported.

+**If you want to contribute check Github repository.** All submitted issues and pull requests are welcome.

 [ecCodes](https://confluence.ecmwf.int/display/ECC/ecCodes+Home) is an open-source library for reading and writing GRIB and BUFR files developed by [European Centre for Medium-Range Weather Forecasts](https://www.ecmwf.int/).